fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/README.md

 **Part 5: Pre-processing of the datasets in R**

 For creating the image-tiles in tif-format that can be used to train the unet in Python, we will use an R-script.
 In the script we will use the terra and sf packages.
 The script is provided below and I hope that the detailed comments in the script will be sufficient to understand what is happening.
-In order to run the script on your computer, you have to have downloaded the tutorial files provided above and put them in a folder which you are able to find on your PC.
+In order to run the script on your computer, you have to have download the tutorial files provided above and put them in a folder which you are able to find on your PC.
 In the code below, the image files are stored in the path:

 **"D:/0_Tutorial/0_data/raster/"**